iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Divorce case files

-The decree of dissolution of marriage is a document that serves as evidence that a divorce occurred between two persons.
+The decree of dissolution of marriage is a document that indicates that a divorce occurred between two persons.
 It contains the final judgment of a divorce.
-It includes every basic information of the divorce such as the names of the divorced couple, the place as well as the time when the divorce was finalized.
-It also includes other ancillary terms captured during the course of the divorce proceeding.
+It includes every basic information about the divorce, such as the names of the divorced couple, the place, and the time when the divorce was finalized.
+It also includes other ancillary terms captured during the divorce proceeding.

-The divorce case contains the details of the entire divorce process.
-Every information contained in the divorce certificate and dissolution decree is also documented here.
+The divorce case contains details of the entire divorce process.
+It also documents every piece of information contained in the divorce certificate and dissolution decree.

 How Do I Get Divorce Records in Iowa?

-Iowa’s divorce case file and decree of dissolution of marriage are issued by the Clerk of District Court in the county where such a divorce took place.
-Such records can be requested for and obtained by contacting the Clerk of Court in person or by phone.
+Iowa’s divorce case file and decree of dissolution of marriage are issued by the Clerk of the District Court in the county where the divorce took place.
+You can request and obtain such records by contacting the Clerk of Court in person or by phone.

 Also, the Iowa Court Online Search system allows members of the public to conduct a case search for all cases from the different Trial (District) Courts across the state.
 Applicants are required to provide the following information, among others, when requesting divorce records in Iowa: